-The purpose of the Amendment is to replenish equity award availability to advance the Company's interests in recruiting and retaining employees, Board members and other individuals who provide services to the Company, the Advisor, the Manager, the Operating Partnership and any other affiliate of the Company.
+The purpose of the Amendment is to replenish equity award availability to advance the Company's interests in recruiting and retaining employees, Board members and other individuals who provide services to the Company.
 The 2016 Plan enables such persons to participate in the future success of the Company and its affiliates and to associate their interests with those of the Company and its stockholders.